dapodshivalov/socrata/Readme.md

 and 10 towns that have the highest volume of sales for each year available in the dataset.

-This program is solution for home assignment for Software Engineer position.
+This program is solution for home assignment for the position of Software Engineer.

 ### Task
 > Using the API of [Socrata](https://dev.socrata.com/foundry/data.ct.gov/5mzw-sjtu)